By Nasir Ali Hussain

 I met Tamlyn in Bruno’s Cafe one bright Saturday afternoon in March 2006.
 When I shared my good news with him his jaws slackened and his eyes went blank.
 His next expression was one of squirmish pain.
 “They really looked out for you, didn’t they?” he said.

 “Yeah!
 No more of this low rent teaching English stuff!”
 I hollered.

 At school Tamlyn had been told that his future career in life would most likely be as a barrister.
 He had the voice, analytical mind and theatrics to make it work.
 His father too had studied for the Bar and then quit or failed and gone on to write English as a second language textbooks as well as teach.
-His mother too was a secondary school teacher.
+His mother was a secondary school music teacher.

 Weeks went by after that and I heard nothing from him.
 I tried calling but the number went to voicemail.
 Soon after I lost my phone and with it his number.
 However I still emailed and messaged on facebook.
 In fact, I made a Facebook account just so that I could re-establish contact with him.
 Nothing.